Chapter 29 BWV 61 Nun komm, der Heiden Heiland

-For his last cantata before the Christmas celebrations Bach turned yet again to a work from his Weimar years, composed in 1614 (Dürr p 76).
-This was the only day of the pre-Christmas period in which a cantata was permitted at Leipzig thus giving Bach a breathing space in which to make the final preparations for that very important festival.
+For his last cantata before the Christmas celebrations Bach turned again to a work from his Weimar years, composed in 1714 (Dürr p 76).
+This was the only day of the pre-Christmas period in which a cantata was permitted at Leipzig, thus giving Bach a breathing space in which to make the final preparations for that very important festival.

 Nevertheless, it should be noted that the assemblage of cantatas from C 70 onwards were all works that commenced with large commanding choruses designed to attract immediate attention, something that had not been a feature of the previous group.

 The first movement of C 61 is significant in that it was one of the first uses by Bach of the French Overture in liturgical music.
 This could not have been an insignificant event.
 The French Overture was a secular structure with implications of the court, monarchy and upper middle class wealth.
-Just as 'operatic style' was frowned upon by a certain proportion of the Leipzig fraternity at the time of Bach’s appointment, the introduction of ‘worldly’ structures probably was likewise.
-In fact Bach did not often incorporate this format into his religious music, the main examples being located in Cs 20, 97, 110, 119 and 194.
-Perhaps the most striking of these is the opening movement of C20, an ingenious combination of French Overture with chorale/fantasia, the prelude to the massive bipartite work that opens the second cycle,
+Just as 'operatic style' was frowned upon by a certain proportion of the Leipzig fraternity at the time of Bach′s appointment, the introduction of ′worldly′ structures probably was likewise.
+In fact, Bach did not often incorporate this format into his religious music, the main examples being located in Cs 20, 97, 110, 119 and 194.
+Perhaps the most striking of these is the opening movement of C 20, an ingenious combination of French Overture with chorale/fantasia, acting as a prelude to the massive bipartite work that opens the second cycle.

-The opening chorus of C 61 is scored for strings and continuo with the violas divided into two parts, a practice more common in Bach's early years.
+The opening chorus of C 61 is scored for strings and continuo with the violas divided into two parts, a practice that defines it as an early composition as it tended to occur in Bach's early years.
 It is possible that oboes were required to double some or all of the upper string parts, their presence sometimes being assumed and not marked in the score.
 However, the cantata works very well with just strings, continuo and voices and many conductors will be content to perform it thus.
-In any case if oboes were to have been intended it is likely that they would have doubled only the first violins and not other parts.
+In any case, if oboes were to have been intended it is likely that they would have doubled only the first violins and not other parts.

 The chorale melody, or Lutheran Advent hymn, around which Bach bases this chorus is short, consisting of only four two-bar phrases, the last of which is identical to the first.

-Bach’s insertion of it into the orchestral texture at the beginning of the movement is direct and obvious, lacking the subtlety to be found in the second cycle fantasias.
+Bach′s insertion of it into the orchestral texture at the beginning of the movement is direct and obvious, lacking the subtlety to be found in many of the second cycle fantasias.
 In fact, direct comparisons may be made since this chorale formed the basis of the opening fantasia of C 62 (vol 2, chapter 27) a work of considerably greater finesse.
-C 36 (vol 3, chapter 34) also concludes with a four-part harmonisation of the same melody; furthermore all three cantatas were composed for the same day in the church year.
+C 36 (vol 3, chapter 34) also concludes with a four-part harmonisation of the same melody; furthermore, it is no coincidence that all three cantatas were composed for the same day of the church year.